MileHacker Logo

 Off-Peak Season

-• Some smaller attractions might have reduced hours.
+• Some smaller attractions could have reduced opening times.

 • Major tourist sites generally stay open.